abinit/abinit/doc/tutorial/eph4zpr.md

 grep something gives

-So XXX bands are needed to convergece the ZPR
+So XXX bands are needed to convergence the ZPR.

-### How to reduce the number of bands with the Sternheimer approach
+### How to reduce the number of bands with the Sternheimer method

 In this section, we discuss how to take advantange of the Sternheimer equation to accelerate the convergence with [[nband]].
 To activate the Sternheimer method, use [[eph_stern]] = 1
-and pass the file with the GS KS potential file via the [[getpot_filepath]] input variable.
+and specify the file with the GS KS potential with the [[getpot_filepath]] input variable.

 The non-self-consistent Sternheimer equation is solved on-the-fly using max [[nline]] iterations and the NSCF iteration stops when the solution is convergenced within [[tolwfr]].
 In this example, we use the default values.
-You might need to adjust the values for more complicaed systems.
+You might need to adjust the values for more complicated systems.

 Note that [[nband]]